The term “trapped nerve” can have different meanings for different people.

-The pain or other symptoms often radiate to the part of the body which the nerve innervates.
-Commonly if it is in the neck, you may feel symptoms in your arms, if it is in your mid back you may experience rib pain, or in the low back you may experience issues in the legs or buttocks (sciatica).
+Pain or other symptoms often radiate to the part of the body which the nerve innervates.
+In the neck, you may feel symptoms in your arms, if it is in your mid back you may experience rib pain, or in the low back you may experience issues in the legs or buttocks (sciatica).